22 Sep 2022

 There’s an old saying in the property industry which is that you make your profit when you buy a home, not when you sell.

 In essence, this means you need to buy at the right price and not overpay.
-This is especially true in the current climate amid the unique economic circumstances created by the Covid-19 pandemic.
+This is especially true in the current climate amid the unique economic circumstances created by the cost of living crisis.

-A local solicitor will have her or his finger on the pulse of what prices are being achieved in your area – and will advise you before making an offer on your behalf.
+A local solicitor will have their finger on the pulse of what prices are being achieved in your area – and will advise you before making an offer on your behalf.

 Aberdein Considine solicitors will not charge a fee to do this - we're here to help you get the right home at the right price.